What is acupuncture?

 - Infertility (male and female)

-- Premenstrual and menstrual symptoms
+- Premenstrual, menstrual, menopausal, and post-menopausal symptoms

 Can I have acupuncture when I’m pregnant?

 Yes!
 In fact, acupuncture can treat issues related to pregnancy such as morning sickness, breech baby, and delayed labor.
+However, the cosmetic add-on may not be appropriate during pregnancy.

 If I have back pain, can I still have an acupuncture treatment in the community setting even though sitting in a recliner chair may render the area of pain inaccessible to the acupuncturist for needling?